Updated April 20, 2018

 The W.V.
 Department of Environmental Protection waived its right to issue a water quality permit under the Clean Water Act for both the ACP and MVP, essentially giving the pipeline companies the go ahead.

-The Federal Energy Regulatory Commission in October, 2017 issued the “Certificate of Public Convenience and Necessity” for both interstate pipelines.
+The Federal Energy Regulatory Commission in October, 2017 issued the “Certificate of Public Convenience and Necessity” for both the MVP and ACP.
 In both cases, the agency said the pipelines can be built with minimal environmental harm.
 We strongly disagree with this assessment (read our press release for MVP and ACP).

 Appalachian Voices and dozens of other public interest groups have filed legal challenges against those permits.
-Challenges have also been filed to other permitting agencies, including the National Park Service which oversees the Blue Ridge Parkway, for their recent approvals of the projects.
-In addition, landowners in West Virginia and Virginia have filed separate lawsuits challenging FERC’s authority to grant the power of “eminent domain” that allows the for-profit companies to take private property for their own gain.
+Challenges have also been filed to other state and federal permitting agencies for their recent approvals of the projects.
+In addition, landowners in West Virginia and Virginia have filed separate lawsuits challenging FERC’s authority to grant the power of eminent domain that allows the for-profit companies to take private property for their own gain.